Wall Mounted AirMaster Heat Recovery Ventilation Units

 or 450 m³/hr with 30 dB(A) @ 1m.

-Catering for up to 20 people, this heat recovery unit is an efficient ventilation solution for medium sized rooms, such as offices, conference rooms and smaller classrooms.
+Catering for up to 20 pupils, this heat recovery unit is an efficient ventilation solution for medium sized class rooms, offices and conference rooms.

 AirMaster AM 800